 Next, you’ll mix in very cold cubes of butter.
 I highly recommend a pastry cutter (like this!) to do so.
 It makes the process much easier and faster than using two knives or the back of a fork!

-Tip: This is why I recommend avoiding coconut oil, if at all possible, because it melts at room temperature… So it’s nearly impossible to keep it solid until you put your scones in the oven!
+Tip: This is why I recommend avoiding coconut oil, if at all possible, because it melts at room temperature… So it’s almost impossible to keep it as a solid while preparing the dough.
+It often turns into a liquid before you can even get your scones in the oven!

-You’ll skip the refined granulated sugar and sweeten your scones with pure maple syrup (like this!) instead.
+Instead of refined granulated sugar, you’ll sweeten your scones with pure maple syrup (like this!).
 You want the kind that comes directly from maple trees and just contains one ingredient: maple syrup.
 It’s generally sold in thin glass bottles or squat plastic jugs (like this!).